 Situated near Pateley Bridge in North Yorkshire, Brimham Rocks sits on National Trust land.
 Parking is £5 for a day or free if you’re an NT member.
 The car park is locked at dusk so be careful not to get shut in for the night.
 Take care with areas of softer rock.
 There is sometimes a bird ban around the Fag Slab area and bouldering on the Druid's Idol formation is not permitted.

 Guidebooks and online

-The current most up-to-date guide is Yorkshire Gritstone Bouldering Volume 1 (Total Climbing, 2008) by Steve Dunning and Ryan Plews.
-A new YMC Yorkshire Gritstone guide is currently in production that will feature a selection of Brimham bouldering in addition to routes.
-Boulder Britain by Niall Grimes features a limited selection of the classics.
+The YMC Yorkshire Gritstone guide feature an extensive selection of Brimham bouldering in addition to routes.
+Boulder Britain by Niall Grimes features a limited selection of the classics and the other guide is Yorkshire Gritstone Bouldering Volume 1 (Total Climbing, 2008) by Steve Dunning and Ryan Plews.
 On the web Jon Pearson’s excellent www.yorkshiregrit.com also covers the best of Brimham’s bouldering with photos and videos (and while you’re there why not click on the donate button to help support the running costs of this valuable, free-to-use resource).

 Pubs and Supplies

 There is a refreshment kiosk by the house inside Brimham Rocks serving tea, coffee, hot pastry snacks and ice cream.
 The Wellington Inn at Darley (HQ3 2QQ) is great for a post climb pint and also serves food.